shahidulalam447/MIT_projectWebTechnologies/README.md

 ### Project requirement for run:
-php version 7.4.1
+php version 7.4.1 <br>
-run sql command from course_information > db_script > db_course_info.sql in this project
+run sql command from course_information > db_script > db_course_info.sql in this project <br>
-start Apache and MySQL from XAMPP Control Panel write localhost/projectDirectoryName at address bar in a browser for run
+start Apache and MySQL from XAMPP Control Panel<br>
+write localhost/projectDirectoryName at address bar in a browser for run <br>